DaveCaulfield/mkg-north-dublin-martial-arts/README.md

 [Back to top](#mkg-north-dublin)

 ## The landing page
    - The landing page displays an image map of the world with a club tag line and quote.
-This combines to let the the user know that MKG Noth Dublin is a martial arts club that is part of a wider global martial arts organisation and conveys a welcoming club ethos to the user.
+This combines to let the the user know that MKG Noth Dublin is a martial arts club that is part of a wider global martial arts organisation and conveys a welcoming and positive club ethos to the user.

 ![mkg north dublin landing page](docs/readme-images/landing-page.png)